 ASSISTANT TO THE CHOREOGRAPHER Jodie Gates

-HALEY SCHWAN, BENJI PEARSON,
+HALEY SCHWAN, BENJI PEARSON

 JI YOUNG CHAE, DEREK DUNN, DANIEL DURRETT, MY’KAL STROMILE